The Geometry of some Fibonacci Identities in the Hosoya Triangle: Introduction

-The Hosoya triangle is a great tool to represent Fibonacci identities geometrically.
+From \cite{BlairRigoAntaraHoneycombs, Blair, BlairRigoAntara, BlairRigoAntaraGP, florezHiguitaJunesGCD, florezjunes} we have observed that some properties that hold in the Pascal triangle also extend to other triangles including the Hosoya triangle.
+In this paper we use the geometric representation, in the Pascal triangle (see \cite{Green}), of some binomial identities to discover new identities of Fibonacci numbers.
+For instance, the hockey stick property is one of the well-known properties that we successfully extend to the Hosoya triangle.
+The T-stick property in the Pascal triangle gives rise to a triangular property here.
 In this paper we also study some other geometric properties that the Hosoya triangle has.
-For example we give a geometric proof of the Cassini, Catalan, and Johnson identities.
+For example we give geometric proofs of the Cassini, Catalan, and Johnson identities.

-We have found that if a rectangle is given in a Hosoya triangle, then the differences of two of its corners is equal to the difference of the remaining corners.
+We have found that if a rectangle is given in a Hosoya triangle, then the differences of two of its corners points is equal to the difference of the remaining corners points.
 This fundamental property allows us to have geometrical proofs of several identities.

-The symmetry present in the Hosoya triangle helps us explore several patterns, and many identities.
+The symmetry present in the Hosoya triangle helps us to explore several patterns, and many identities.
 The rectangle property gives rise to other geometrical configurations and therefore, more identities associated with those configurations.